-Infoware has been developing legal document software for 30 years.
-Over that time we’ve learned a thing or two about how legal professionals can work more efficiently in Microsoft Word.
-Taking advantage of keystrokes in Microsoft Word and reducing the use of a mouse can result in significant time savings and productivity gains.
+We at Infoware have been developing and innovating on our legal writing software for 30 years.
+Over that time we’ve learned so much about how legal professionals can work more efficiently in Microsoft Word.
+By taking advantage of keystrokes in Microsoft Word you can unlock some significant time savings and productivity gains.

 We asked our experts to compile a list of their top time-saving keystrokes to help you save time when creating and formatting legal documents.
-To realize the gains, all you need to do is be willing to modify your computing habits.
-We have outlined a few of them below and how they can help you when creating documents and correspondence in Microsoft Word, Outlook and PowerPoint.
+To realise the gains, all you need to do is be willing to modify your computing habits.
+We have outlined a few of them below and how they can help you when creating legal documents and correspondence in Microsoft Word and other Microsoft Office products.

 1. CTRL + Spacebar

 Remove all character formatting (font, bold, size, italics, etc.) from any selected text.

 This keystroke saves time by not having to re-highlight text and remove an exact attribute.
 An entire document may be highlighted and all character formatting can be removed at once.
 This is helpful when you are reformatting old documents or making changes to one from opposing counsel.
 Additionally, this keystroke is an invaluable tool when bringing old templates to a new firm where their standard styles will need to be applied to your legal documents.

 2. CTRL + Q

 We’ve all experienced those pesky spacing issues that were troublesome to fix.
 This keystroke removes all of those at once and is applied only to the direct formatting by selecting the text and applying Ctrl + Q. This allows the block of text to go back into the style it was applied as.
 This is incredibly useful when spacing and paragraph issues arise as a result of exchanging document versions between colleagues and provides a quick solution to resolving them.